Skip to main content

 Introductions, review syllabus, explain different lights and equipment used

-Review lighting techniques, 3 dimensional subjects, light placement
+Review lighting techniques, three-dimensional subjects and light placement

-Adjusting the camera settings, camera angles, use of tripod
+Adjusting the camera settings, camera angles and use of tripod

 Creative projects using knowledge learned in class